Back to Guides

 Model is too large for print bed

-Scale down in slicer while maintaining minimum module size, or split into multiple parts.
+Scale down in slicer while maintaining minimum QR square size, or split into multiple parts.

 Warping or lifting corners